Theory on variational high-dimensional tensor networks: Barren plateaus in high-dimensional tensor network models

 \subsection{Local loss function}

-Here we consider the local loss function in the following form:
+Now, we consider the local loss function in the following form:

 where $\hat{O}_i$ represents a local observable acts on the site $(x,y)$.
-Without loss of generality, we set $\text{Tr}(\hat{O}) = 0$, and treat $\text{Tr}(\hat{O}^2)$ and the physical dimension $d$ as constant values (independent with the system size).
+Without loss of generality, we treat $\text{Tr}(\hat{O}^2)$, the physical dimension $d$, and the bond dimension $D$ as constant values and independent of the system size.
 We consider two cases for this problem.
 One is that two distinct sites host the derivative parameter and the local observable, i.e., the off-site case.
 The second one is that the same site hosts the derivative parameter and the local observable, i.e., the on-site case.